machinetranslate/machinetranslate.org/concepts/vocabulary.md

 ## Dependencies

-- The vocabulary is affected by choice of tokenisation algorithm or the use of subword models such as byte-pair encoding
+- The vocabulary is affected by choice of tokenisation algorithm or the use of subword models such as byte-pair encoding.
-- The vocabulary is affected by preprocessing of capitalization and accents
+- The vocabulary is affected by preprocessing of capitalization and accents.
-- Out of vocabulary words may be handled by other mechanisms such as byte-pair encoding or copy mechanisms.
-It can be better to translate rare words as out-of-vocabulary rather than in-vocabulary.
+- There are many solutions to lessen the problem of OOVs.
+These solutions can be effective enough that it may be better to translate rare words are OOV rather than include them in the vocabulary.
+This leads to more complexity when choosing the appropriate vocabulary size for a model